canonical/ubuntu-pro-docs/account-setup.rst

 ------------

-If you are having problems accessing the portals, please see :ref:`Portal access problems <portal-access-problems>`.
+If you are having problems accessing the portals, please see :ref:`Portal access problems <portal-access-problems>` Or contact canonical customer success.

 ..
 LINKS
 .. include:: links.txt